Recovery agencies like Brown & Joseph have several debt collection tactics they use to recover debt more efficiently.

 - Loan Applications

 - Utility Bills

-If none of these resources return helpful information, the skip tracer will then begin to contact current or past acquaintances of the subject, like neighbors, landlords, friends, relatives
+If none of these resources return helpful information, the skip tracer will then begin to contact current or past acquaintances of the subject, like neighbors, landlords, friends, relatives and coworkers.

 Mike McGloon, Litigation and Skip Trace Manager at Brown & Joseph, worked as a private investigator for almost ten years before joining the Brown & Joseph team.

 “We utilize everything from electronic data scrubbing and data cleaning, right down to good, old-fashioned detective work on an individual case-by-case basis where it’s needed,” said McGloon.

 Before social media and the internet rose to prominence, skip tracers had to do everything manually – traveling to a location, speaking with friends and family, calling references and spending lots of time scouring public records at the library.

 But thankfully, with the sheer amount of data available today through the internet, skip tracers are often able to find who they’re searching for in a relatively short amount of time.